ShivanS93/100-days-of-code/r1-log.md

 On Day 7 of /r/linuxupskillchallenge on reddit.
 Looking up log files and see who have logged in and people who also failed to log in to the remote server.

+### R1D29

+On Day 8/9 of /r/linuxupskillchallenge on reddit.
+Creating firewalls and using grep/less.
+Also worked on OKN program.
+OKN program uses pygame to move an image across a screen so stimule OKN.